 Quality vs. Spam Mentions

 The search engines care about where your business is mentioned online.
 So don’t waste money on offshore services that promise to build links for you as they may actually get your website blacklisted.
 Quality mentions include search engine business listings, data sources from government, telcos etc., generic listing sites like Yelp, Facebook, Yellowpages, Better Business Bureau etc., and then really industry or local specific sites like Avvo, City listings etc. Then there are some lesser known sites that still have good link authority from the search engines.
 Examples include HotFrog and My Local Services.
+All require a physical address of course so if you’re a virtual business or work from home, you may want to consider a virtual office service.

 For proper credit, your listings should contain consistent information and not be duplicated on any given site.
 Your name, address and phone number should be the same on every site.
 Your categories selected should also be consistent.
 Your listing should include as much detail as possible, including photos, video if possible, your logo, links to your social media accounts and business description.